ericelliott/applitude/README.markdown

 *Note that you cannot manipulate the DOM at all in your `.load()` method.*

-### beforeRender

-beforeRender is a list of promises which all must finish before .render() begins.
-For example, many apps will need i18n translations to load before any module is allowed to render.
-By adding an i18n promise to the application's beforeRender queue, you can postpone render until the translations are loaded.
-Using beforeRender can prevent tricky race condition bugs from cropping up, and provide a neat solution if you need a guaranteed way to handle tasks before the modules render.

-    var whenModuleReady = app.deferred();

-    app.register('testModuleBeforeRender', {
-      beforeRender: [whenModuleReady]
-    });

 ## Environment

 Environment is made up of things like image hosting URLs which might vary from one host or CDN to another.
 Generally server side environments will also contain passwords, secrets, or tokens for communicating with third party APIs.
 Since the client-side JavaScript environment is not secure, you should not pass those secrets through to the JavaScript layer.